PabloNAX/flutter-templates/README.md

 ## [15.
 News Hour – Flutter News App with Admin Panel.](https://code.market/product/news-hour-flutter-news-app-with-admin-panel/)
 ![Next Hour – Movie Tv Show & Video Subscription Portal Cms Web and Mobile App.](https://code.market/wp-content/uploads/2020/07/news-template-flutter-min.png)

-The last item in this best fresh best flutter app templates  2020 selection Flutter News App with Admin Panel.
+The last item in this best fresh best flutter templates  2020 selection Flutter News App with Admin Panel.
 A standard news application with a ready-made backend and admin panel.
 Simple interface, standard functionality, as a state management system provider.
 More than 40 screens, a .json demo file is available.
 Here are some of the features:

 * Data Statistics